-When a person died as the result of a wrongfully inflicted injury, historically the person's claim for damages died with the deceased person.
+In the past, when a person died as the result of a wrongfully inflicted injury, the person's claim for damages was held to have died along with the deceased person.
 Often a surviving family member, including a spouse or dependent child, would be without remedy against the person who caused the death.

 As that was recognized as an injustice, all states have passed wrongful death statutes that allow certain surviving family members to seek compensation for the losses that they suffer as a result of a death caused by the negligent or wrongful act of another person.